gmifflen/rust-discord-bot/README.md

 ## TODO
 - [x] Move from [Serenity](https://github.com/serenity-rs/serenity/) to [Poise](https://github.com/serenity-rs/poise/)
+- [ ] Switch to slash commands
 - [ ] Break `main.rs` down into multiple modules,
     - At the very least move commands into their own directory
-- [ ] Move to slash commands
 - [ ] Change `mystats` to a general `stats` to view other's stats too
+- [ ] Implement ephemeral replies for certain commands
 - [ ] Allow user to cancel `remindme` reminders
-- [ ] Implement role-based commands
-- [ ] Implement ephemeral replies for certain commands
+    - Will likely have to give IDs on creation, paired with ephemeral messages
-- [ ] Cache for usernames in `top`
+- [ ] Cache for usernames in `top` with API calls being the fallback
+- [ ] Implement role-gated commands
 - [ ] Add SQLite support to minimize user installation requirements
     - Will be added alongside MySQL/MariaDB using Cargo features, rather than replacing them, to maintain compatibility
+    - Will become the default backend
 - [ ] Add unit tests
 - [ ] Add PostgreSQL support; possibly replace MySQL/MariaDB altogether
 - [ ] Improving `remindme` parsing
     - etc. `tomorrow 9am`, `next wed 14:30`, `in 90m`
     - look into NLP?

 ## Development